 and concatenate the operations using the link product in order to obtain the output state

 where $\mathit{\Lambda}_{\theta}^{(N)}$ (italics) formally represents the \acs{CJ} operator of $\Lambda_{\theta}^{(N)}$, see Fig.~\ref{fig:linkadaptive}.
-Here $\mathit{\Lambda}^{(N)}_\theta$ does not necessarily need to represent the action of uncorrelated channels as in \eqref{eq:uncorchan}, but may also be a general parameter dependent quantum comb and in this way represent models with correlated noise or non-local character of estimated parameter.
+Here $\mathit{\Lambda}^{(N)}_\theta$ does not necessarily need to represent the action of uncorrelated channels as in \eqref{eq:uncorchan}, but may also be a general parameter-dependent quantum comb and in this way represent models with correlated noise or non-local character of estimated parameter.

-Optimization over adaptive protocols is thus equivalent to maximization of the final \acs{QFI} over quantum combs $C$.
+Optimization over adaptive protocols is thus equivalent to maximizing the final \acs{QFI} over quantum combs $C$.
 Using again the \acs{MOP} idea, this problem may be effectively written down as an \acs{SDP} (this time slightly more involved) of the following form \cite{Altherr2021, Liu2023, kurdzialek2024}:

 where $Q^{(k)} \in \mathcal{L}(\mathcal{O}_0 \otimes \mathcal{I}_0 \otimes \dots \otimes \mathcal{O}_{k-1} \otimes \mathcal{I}_{k-1})$ are optimization variables and $A=$

 with

 where